Pretraining a Shared Q-Network for Data-Efficient Offline Reinforcement Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a simple yet effective data-efficient offline RL method that pretrains a shared $Q$-network with the transition dynamics prediction task, maintaining reasonable performance even with a small training dataset.
-To pretrain the $Q$-network, we design a shared network architecture that outputs predictions of the next state and Q-value.
-This structure makes our method easy to apply to any existing offline RL algorithms and efficiently boosts data efficiency.
+In this paper, we propose a simple yet effective data-efficient offline reinforcement learning method that pretrains a shared $Q$-network through a transition prediction task.
+The proposed framework leverages a shared network architecture that jointly predicts the next state and the $Q$-value, allowing efficient feature reuse between the transition model and value function.
+This design makes our approach easily applicable to a wide range of existing offline RL algorithms and substantially improves data efficiency, maintaining strong performance even when trained on limited data.

-To demonstrate the effectiveness of our strategy, we conduct experiments with various settings in offline RL.
-From the results, we demonstrate that our method significantly improves the performance of existing offline RL algorithms over D4RL, Robomimic and V-D4RL benchmarks.
-We also demonstrate that our method is indeed data-efficient across the different data qualities from D4RL and the different data distributions from ExoRL.
-We leave future work to expand our method toward various offline RL problems, e.g., offline to online RL, goal-conditioned RL, and real-world applications.